Philio/GoMySQL/README.markdown

 **MySQLResult.FetchRow()**

 Get the next row in the resut set.
-Returns a string array or nil if there are no more rows.
+Returns an array or nil if there are no more rows.

 Example: